CorySanin/playfun-docker/README.md

 movie config/game.fm2
 ```

 This will ensure Playfun uses your mounted config directory for all the files it reads and writes.
+Make sure each config item ends with a new line!

+## running

+Assuming a docker-compose configuration, run learnfun first with `docker-compose run --rm playfun-master --learnfun`.
+Then start playfun with `docker-compose up`.